 Search Engine Marketing (SEM) is placing paid ads to show up above the search results.
-It’s more quantifiable since services such as Google gives comprehensive information about the efficiency of your advertisements.
+It is more quantifiable since services such as Google gives comprehensive information about the efficiency of your advertisements.
 If you are not currently exercising SEM, consider adopting it as a part of your marketing campaigns.

-2. Leads by means of SEO aren’t specific.
+Leads by means of SEO are not specific.

 However, SEM is securely within your control since you are the one who decide on the keywords and spend for the advertisements.
 It is tough to measure lead generation with SEO because you cannot be certain the number of leads in fact originated from your SEO efforts.
 Suppose somebody visits your site from a search result and subscribes to your list.

 How then do you know if that individual found you raw on a search, or that he searched specifically for your website after hearing about you from a friend?
 Possibly a mix of these aspects led the individual to visit your website.
 Determining the quantity of leads you receive from SEM then, on the contrary, is a lot more straightforward.